alexdkt/Platino-Over-Alloy-Portrait/README.md

 Non-official Platino template
 =======================================

-Non-official template to make games (in Portrait mode) using Platino Engine over an Alloy empty project.
+Non-official template to make games (in portrait mode) using Platino Engine over an Alloy empty project.

 Facilitates the game integration in Alloy projects, permitting the use of underscore, backbone , alloy.js, config.js and constants like OS_IOS in your game code.